ValentinKil/ARCPythonTutorial/ARCtutorial.md

 htc is also a more heterogeneous system offering different types of resources, such as GPU computing and high memory systems; nodes on arc are uniform.
 Users get access to both both clusters automatically as part of the process of obtaining an account with ARC, and can use either or both.

-For more detailled information on the hardware specifications of these clusters, see the [ARC User guide](https://arc-user-guide.readthedocs.io/en/latest/arc-systems.html.)
+For more detailed information on the hardware specifications of these clusters, see the [ARC User guide](https://arc-user-guide.readthedocs.io/en/latest/arc-systems.html.)

-The ARC workflow is describe in the following scheme :
+The ARC workflow is described in the following scheme :

 ![image info](./workflow.png)

-When you log in into ARC your log into a **Login Node**.
+When you log into ARC you log into a **Login Node**.
 From there you :
-* Copy files to/from ARC (see part 3 bellow).
-This files are store in some directory into the **Shared disk**, only you can access your data but the quantity of storage available is shared).
+* Copy files to/from ARC (see [section 3](#3-transferring-files)).
+These files are stored in some directory on the **Shared disk**, only you can access your data but the amount of storage available is shared.
-* Prepare and submit job (see part 4 bellow) and access result after job(s) completed
+* Prepare and submit jobs (see [section 4](#4-running-jobs-on-arc)) and access the results after job(s) are completed

-The **Management Nodes** managed the job queue and decide when and where to start a jobs.
-Note that only the Management Nodes have access to the **Compute nodes** in particular you should never run code in your Login node.
+The **Management Nodes** manage the job queue and decide when and where to start a job.
+Note that only the Management Nodes have access to the **Compute nodes**, in particular, you should never run code on your Login node.

-Using ARC require a bit of set up the first time you use it.
-In order to keep this tutorial as short as possible the setup part is presented in another document.
-Once everything is set up, everything you need to know is explain in the following.
+Using ARC requires a bit of set up the first time you use it.
+In order to keep this tutorial as short as possible the setup part is presented in [Appendix](#appendix--how-to-set-up-arc).
+Once everything is set up, everything you need to know is explained in the following four sections.

 ## 1. Logging in to ARC